klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/fullstack_questions.md

   - Dictionary.
 - What is the difference between an array and a list.
   - Array has fixed length, list has dynamic length.

+## If has PHP background
+- What function would you use to combine two arrays into a single array?
+  - With `array_merge()`
+- What are interfaces?
+  - The things that allow polymorphism
+- What are advantages/disadvantages of using associative arrays compared to objects?
+  - For objects you can use static typing to describe their fields.
+Associative arrays require less coding due to lack of type definitions but they are dynamically-typed.
+- When you create an anonymous function (a closure), how can you access variables from the outer scope?
+  - By listing closure variables with `use()` or by using an arrow function
+- How are HTTP requests handled in PHP?
+Is there a long-running process that handles network communication?
+  - In php each http request spawns a separate process in operating system
+- How can you read a text file in php?
+  - With `file_get_contents()` for example
+- How can you make an outgoing http request in PHP?
+  - With `curl` usually

 ## git